GreptimeTeam/docs/docs/nightly/en/user-guide/operations/disaster-recovery/overview.md

 ![BR-explain](/BR-explain.png)

-BR tool can perform a full snapshot backup of databases or tables at a specific time and supports incremental backup.
+The Backup & Restore (BR) tool can perform a full snapshot backup of databases or tables at a specific time and supports incremental backup.
 When a cluster encounters a disaster, you can restore the cluster from backup data.
 Generally speaking, BR is the last resort for disaster recovery.

 ## Solutions introduction